tcampean/Framework-Design/README.md

 ## Example

-Here is an example of how to integrate the Tic-Tac-Toe WebComponent into your HTML file:
+Here is an example of how to integrate the Image Slider WebComponent into your HTML file:

 ```html
 <!DOCTYPE html>